-British Airways owner IAG sees marginal impact of coronavirus on global travel
+British Airways owner IAG sees coronavirus having only marginal impact on global travel

 There had been no impact on the group’s other airlines, including Ireland’s Aer Lingus and Spain’s Iberia, as they do not fly to China.

-Walsh, who steps down in March, said he did not expect the virus to deter people from traveling.
+Walsh, who steps down in March, said he did not expect the virus to deter people from travelling.
+Asked if the industry was healthy enough to absorb a downturn in China’s economy, he said: “without question” adding that airlines were more capable of responding to economic shocks than in the past.

-Qatar Airways, which owns a minority stake in IAG, has also canceled passenger flights to China, though its chief executive said that was because other countries had placed entry restrictions on those who had recently visited the country.
+Qatar Airways, which owns a minority stake in IAG, has also cancelled passenger flights to China, though its chief executive said that was because other countries had placed entry restrictions on those who had recently visited China.

-Akbar al-Baker said that made it difficult to staff China flights because it would mean those cabin crew and pilots would not be able to operate flights to some other countries for a limited period.
+Akbar al-Baker said that made it difficult to staff China flights because those staff would not be able to operate flights to some other countries for some time afterwards.

-Global airline lobby The International Air Transport Association said it was too early to say how much the virus would impact the industry this year but is confident of a recovery.
+A global airline lobby, the International Air Transport Association said it was too early to say how much the virus would impact the industry this year but is confident of a recovery.

 “This industry has demonstrated its ability to overcome these type of difficult events and overcome them successfully,” Chief Executive Alexandre de Juniac told Reuters.

-Reporting by Alexander Cornwell; Writing by Saeed Azhar; Editing by Kirsten Donovan
+Reporting by Alexander Cornwell; Editing by Kirsten Donovan and Philippa Fletcher